material-components/material-components-web/packages/mdc-top-app-bar/README.md

 Class | Description
 --- | ---
 `mdc-top-app-bar` | Mandatory.
+`mdc-top-app-bar--fixed` | Class used to style the top app bar as a fixed top app bar.
+`mdc-top-app-bar--prominent` | Class used to style the top app bar as a prominent top app bar.
 `mdc-top-app-bar--short` | Class used to style the top app bar as a short top app bar.
 `mdc-top-app-bar--short-collapsed` | Class used to indicate the short top app bar is collapsed.